muralidharanv84/aqi-web/docs/mvp-plan.md

 ## Component-Level Spec (MVP Dashboard + Sparkline)

+### Mobile-First Constraints
+- Single-column layout on small screens with generous spacing.
+- Minimum 44px touch targets for all interactive controls.
+- No hover-only affordances; all actions are tappable.
+- Segmented control should scroll horizontally if it overflows.

 ### Pages & Routing
 - `DashboardPage`
   - Route: `/:deviceId/` with default redirect `/` → `/murali-1/`